Sometimes English phrasal verbs make sense…

 There are also flashcards and fun quizzes for every video to help you remember what you’ve learned.

-For example, watch this video of José Gonzales performing the song “Heartbeats,” which has several English phrasal verbs.
+For instance, watch this video of José Gonzales performing the song “Heartbeats,” which has several English phrasal verbs.
 If you sign up for a FluentU trial, you can watch with all the learning features and explore the full video library.
 There are thousands of videos for beginners through advanced learners.

 How to Use English Phrasal Verbs

 Phrasal verbs are used just like verbs—you can use them anywhere they make sense!

 Usually, the verb and preposition in a phrasal verb need to be said together, like in the phrase “fall down.”
 In some cases, though, you can separate the verb and the preposition by putting other words in between them.

 For example: the phrase “turn off” can be used just like that, or it can be interrupted by stating what you’re turning off.

 Another thing to keep in mind about phrasal verbs is that they are still verbs.
 That means the verb part of the phrase can be changed depending on the tense and subject of the sentence.
 So “turn off” can transform like this:

 It will take you a while to get used to which phrasal verbs can be separated and which can’t, so hang in there!

 Below are some of the most common English phrasal verbs.
 We organized them alphabetically so they’re easy to find—like an English phrasal verb dictionary—but you can group them however you want when you’re learning them!

 Note: The two parts of this phrasal verb can be separated in a sentence.

 “Mark was sick and had to miss the party, so please don’t bring it up, I don’t want him to feel bad for missing it.”

 The two parts of this phrasal verb can be separated by what’s happening.

 “His lung cancer was brought on by years of smoking.”